Bombay Gnanam

 Gnanam Balasubramanian, popularly known as Bombay Gnanam, is an Indian actress who appears in Tamil stage, television and film productions.
 She started her acting career as a stage artist in 1989 when she founded the Mahalakshmi Ladies Drama Group.

 Career

-She has acted in over 50 Tamil television serials including Premi, Kolangal and Chidhambara Ragasiyam, Sahana, Ethirneechal.
+She has acted in over 50 Tamil television serials including Premi, Kolangal and Chidhambara Ragasiyam, Sahana, Ethirneechal and Ethirneechal Thodargiradhu (second season of it).
 She was awarded Kalaimamani in 2005.